 How does your child fare with reading?
 It’s one of the first skills taught at school and has far-reaching consequences throughout your child’s life.

 In simple terms, literacy is the ability to read and write as well as understand and analyze the written word.
-Susan du Plessis, Director of Educational Programs at Edublox Reading and Learning Clinic, says that the implications of a child struggling to read is a serious one — a poor reader is inevitably a poor learner.
+Susan du Plessis, Director of Educational Programs at Edublox, says that the implications of a child struggling to read is a serious one — a poor reader is inevitably a poor learner.

-According to the National Assessment of Adult Literacy (completed most recently in 2003, and before that, in 1992), 14 percent of adult Americans demonstrated a “below basic” literacy level in 2003, and 29 percent exhibited a “basic” reading level.
+According to the National Assessment of Adult Literacy, 14 percent of adult Americans demonstrated a “below basic” literacy level, and 29 percent exhibited a “basic” reading level.

 “Forty-seven percent of the Australian population are functionally illiterate,” Ms. Richards says.
 “That means they can’t read the instructions on a medicine bottle, they can’t read a map, they can’t read a recipe.”

 The PIRLS study conducted in 2006 compared the reading abilities of children in 40 countries.
-South African readers were placed last.
+South African readers came last.
 Of the Grade 4 learners tested, only 13 percent reached the lowest benchmark, compared with 94 percent internationally.

 Stats like this are cause for concern.
 The benefits of healthy reading stretch far beyond the classroom.
 So why is reading such a crucial skill in a modern age?